joongi007/uainsight/docs/index.md

-# Welcome to useragent_parser
+# Welcome to uainsight

-useragent-parser is a powerful and flexible Python package for parsing and analyzing User-Agent strings.
+uainsight is a powerful and flexible Python package for parsing and analyzing User-Agent strings.
+The name "uainsight" combines "UA" (User Agent) with "insight," reflecting our goal to provide deep understanding and analysis of User-Agent data.
 It offers seamless integration with popular web frameworks like FastAPI, Django, and Flask.

+## What does uainsight mean?

+- **UA**: Stands for User Agent, the core focus of our package.
+- **insight**: Represents the deep analysis and understanding we provide for User-Agent strings.

+Together, uainsight embodies our mission to offer comprehensive, insightful analysis of User-Agent data, going beyond simple parsing to provide valuable insights for web developers and analysts.

 ## Key Features